enterprise-data-platform-emeka/.github/profile/README.md

   updated_at       TIMESTAMP
 ```

 Every table has an `updated_at` column.
-This is standard practice in production systems and makes CDC (Change Data Capture) more reliable because DMS can always see exactly when each row last changed.
+This is standard practice in production systems and makes CDC more reliable because DMS can always see exactly when each row last changed.

 ### What DMS captures from these tables

-DMS reads every INSERT, UPDATE, and DELETE from PostgreSQL's WAL (Write-Ahead Log) and writes one Bronze file per operation.
-A single order going from `pending` to `confirmed` to `shipped` produces three separate Bronze records for that order row.
+DMS reads every INSERT, UPDATE, and DELETE from PostgreSQL's WAL and writes one Bronze file per batch of operations.
+A single order going from `pending` to `confirmed` to `shipped` produces three separate Bronze records for that row.

 ### How dbt builds the star schema from Silver